by Ben Nelson

 There is no way that God intends us to be trapped by our sin.
 There is no way that God intends us to fall back into the same sin over and over.
 There is no way that God intends us to come back to Him over and over and tell Him we are sorry for the same old sin.

 So what is the problem?
 Why is the Church not victorious over sin?
 Why is the Church stuck in a cycle of sin and apologizing to God?
 I have good news for you.
-The Word of God has the answer!

 Let me first say that sometimes we have to go past the literal definition for a word, and look to the Word of God for a Bible definition.
 One of these words is Repent.
 If we look simply at the definition of the Greek word, we will have to agree with the multitudes about what it means to repent.
 But knowing what the word means does tell us how to do it.
 But thanks be to God, he has given us a practical definition.
 Look at 2 Corinthians 7:9-10.